 He previously wrote for BuzzFeed News, the Financial Times and the Los Angeles Times, and has contributed to The New York Times, Boston Globe, The Atlantic, Foreign Policy, the Daily Beast, and the Daily Star of Lebanon among others.
 He has appeared frequently as a guest on television and radio broadcasts.

-Borzou covered the 2003 US invasion of Iraq as well as its build-up and lengthy aftermath.
+Daragahi covered the 2003 US invasion of Iraq as well as its build-up and lengthy aftermath.
 He covered the 2006 war in Lebanon, the 2008 war in Georgia, the 2009 uprising in Iran, the chaotic consequences of the 2011 Arab Spring uprisings in Tunisia, Egypt, Libya, Morocco, and Syria, and the 2014 rise of the Islamic State and subsequent wars to defeat it.
 He has also reported in Afghanistan and in Europe, covering political and security issues in Germany, Sweden, the Netherlands, and Cyprus.
-He has also covered the lengthy standoff over the Iran’s nuclear program.
+He has covered the lengthy standoff over the Iran’s nuclear program.

-Before moving to the Middle East, he wrote for Money magazine in New York, newspapers in Massachusetts, and business publications after graduating from Columbia University’s Graduate School of Journalism and the Eugene Lang College of the New School for Social Research.
+He has been a Pulitzer Prize finalist three times, once for coverage of Iran and twice for Iraq, and has received Overseas Press Club honors for Iraq and Iran coverage.
+He is a graduate Columbia University’s Graduate School of Journalism and the Eugene Lang College of the New School for Social Research.
 He has taught undergraduate journalism at Purchase College and Pratt Institute in New York and has appeared frequently as a guest speaker on university campuses.